scrudgey/DJ2020/tutorial.md

     characters face the right directions
-        mentor looks at router before pointing it out mentor and player look at building correctly or look around
+        mentor looks at router before pointing it out mentor and player look at building correctly or look around mentor at lab door facing away
+    can use wheel menu during dialogue